Click on >> SITE MAP

 Mobile Broadband.
 If you don't even have a telephone line you can still access the net this way.
 Click on Mobile Broadband for an explanation.
 Compare prices and claimed speeds But bear in mind that speed depends on your proximity to the transmitting masts and also whether you have access to 3G and 4G facilities.
 In the City of London there is talk that they can get as much as 300 Mb by 4G !

-If your broadband comes to you via a normal (BT) telephone line you MAY be3072 x 2304 able to speed it by installing a BT iPlate.
+If your broadband comes to you via a normal (BT) telephone line you MAY be able to speed it by installing a BT iPlate.
 This requires not more technical skill than using a screwdriver and they only cost around £9.
-For instructions take a look at http://www.youtube.com/watch?NR=1&v=UNUMwZQ-lbk It really is that easy and it may increase your speed by 1 - 2 Meg, which in, some cases, can be vital.
+It really is that easy and it may increase your speed by 1 - 2 Meg, which in, some cases, can be vital.
 Looking at the encouraging reviews at http://www.broadbandbuyer.co.uk/Shop/Reviews.asp?ProductID=7256, what is there to lose ?

 The "Up to" story.
 Many broadband providers advertise speeds one can expect are 'Up To' a certain level of download.
 Ofcom insists that at least 10% of customers should be able to actually get that speed but the story is often very different, especially in rural areas.
-In November 2011 one organisation was offering speeds up to 24Mb but the average which customers were getting was 7.2Mb.
-Overall the average speed has improved quite rapidly, with those companies offering 20Mb averaging about the same (6 - 8mb).
-But the average figures are skewed by the fact that cable speeds are very nearly the advertised maximum and BT's new fibre optic to street system is improving speeds considerably.
-In fact the latest claim from BT is that they will offer customers already in fibre-to-the-cabinet (FTTC) areas the chance to upgrade to 300Mbits/sec fibre-to-the-premises (FTTP) from next year.
+One organisation was offering speeds up to 24Mb but the average which customers were getting was 7.2Mb.
+Overall the average speed has improved quite rapidly, with some companies now offering 20Mb.
+BT's new fibre optic to street system is improving speeds considerably.
+In fact the latest claim from BT is that they will offer customers already in fibre-to-the-cabinet (FTTC) areas the chance to upgrade to 300Mbits/sec fibre-to-the-premises (FTTP) eventually.

 BT have a help page with a number of points to ensure that your broadband speed is maximised http://bt.custhelp.com/app/answers/detail/a_id/12666#void()